-In many cases I sell or at least reduce when the share price drops through the my stop loss.
-I am attracted to having a trailing stop loss which moves up as the share price moves up.
-It means that one will rarely sell at the peak in a share price, (who does?), but will get out once the share price trend appears to have changed.
+Often, I sell or at least reduce when the share price drops through my stop loss.
+I use a trailing stop loss which moves up as the share price moves up.
+It means that one will rarely will I sell at the peak in a share price, (who does?), but will get out once the share price trend appears to have changed.

 I might also sell to reduce the concentration in my portfolio to a particular stock or sector if I feel it has got too high.

-The last reason for selling out is when the valuation no longer seems attractive and I have a more compelling opportunity in which to invest the proceeds.
+The last reason for selling/reducing is when the valuation no longer seems as attractive, (my reward rating drops from high to medium or medium to low), and I have a more compelling opportunity in which to invest the proceeds.

 For all my holdings, I set a level at which I review the holding; both up and down

-My opinion is that one should sell and move on â€“ it saves a lot of emotional heart ache as well as money.
-The only stocks I really worry about are the stocks that I hold, after all they are the only ones that can damage my wealth should their share prices collapse.
-Stocks that are going up that I do not hold are purely â€śopportunities lostâ€ť.
-In other words, if I cut a holding because it looks like it is going to damage the overall portfolio, I do not beat myself up if it bounces afterwards!
+My opinion is that one should sell and move on â€“ it saves a lot of emotional heartaches as well as money.
+The only stocks I really worry about are the stocks that I hold as they are the only ones that can damage my wealth should their share prices collapse.
+Stocks that are going up that I do not hold are just â€śopportunities lostâ€ť.
+In other words, if I cut a holding because it looks like it is going to damage the overall portfolio, I do not beat myself up if it bounces afterward!

 I set my stop loss at a level where the trend would look as though it has changed from moving upwards to downwards.Â Â A chartist who I used to follow in the City showed me a simple rule which I quite liked; if you put a chart up on the wall and step back to the other side of the room, you can get a pretty good idea what the trend in the share price is.
-If it looks like it has changed then I will in all probability sell.
+If it looks like it has changed then I will seriously consider selling.